 - Spring and autumn equinoxes each year coincide with the sun casting the silhouette of a serpent on the pyramid of the Temple of Kukulkan.

-- The conquerors would hew the heads of victims and soldiers were hewn into the walls of the Skull Platform or Skull Rack to intimidate opponents and control the masses.
+- The conquerors would hew the heads of victims and soldiers into the walls of the Skull Platform or Skull Rack to intimidate opponents and maintain control over the masses.

-If you are visiting Chichen Itza in Mexico, hire a professional guide who will assist you in exploring the historical site.
+However, If you are visiting Chichen Itza in Mexico, hire a professional guide who will assist you in exploring the historical site.
 It is a place of historical importance, and it would be imprecise to leave without having gained knowledge about the site and its several other structures.
-This article was your guide toward the details of Chichen Itza.
-It is now up to you to pack your bags and discover all the context yourself is now up to you.
+Moreover, This article was your guide toward the details of Chichen Itza.
+Packaging your bags and discovering all the context yourself is now up to you.